phelipetls/seriesbr/docs/source/demos/IPEA.rst

 Searching
 ---------

-You can search a time series by name with an arbitrary number of
+You can :py:func:`search <seriesbr.ipea.search>` for a time series by name with an arbitrary number of arguments:
-arguments:

 .. ipython:: python